leocorelli/AIPI561-proj1/README.md

 ## About:
 This project is a command line tool that performs sentiment analysis on a user-inputted sentence.
 It uses a Distilbert model from the Huggingface🤗 transformers library, fine-tuned on the sentiment analysis task, to calculate whether an input sentence is positive or negative in sentiment.
 It returns the predicted sentiment of the sentence as well as a confidence score.

+This project uses GitHub Actions to perform continuous integration (CI) upon every push to my repository.
+Upon push, the requirements will be installed and the code will be linted, tested, and formatted before successfully entering into the codebase.

 ## How to run my project:
 ### Option 1, with Docker:
 To download container and run on **arm64** architecture: